tech-at-arl/Digital-Scholarship-Institute/January 2018/Multimodal Online Publishing/Activity Guide Multimodal Publishing.md

 * Map a Scalar site with your source material: Sort through the sample text and media content provided to plan out a site on a topic related to the History of Science.
 * Text is from Wikipedia articles related to history of science and technology.
 All Wikipedia text is licensed CC-BY-SA.
 Feel free to take it and rearrange it as you like.
 Don't worry about filling in the gaps between text--consider this a draft and focus on concepts you want to link together.
 * Media objects include some that can be integrated directly from Scalar partner archives and some you will need to download and upload a copy of into Scalar yourself.
-* Sample content can be found in the document "ScalarActivity2_SampleContent.docx" in the workshop GitHub folder.
+* Sample content including text and links to multimedia can be found in the document "ScalarActivity2_SampleContent.docx" in the workshop GitHub folder.

 ### Instructions:
 1. Select the portion of text you want to use from the example Wikipedia content.